nhCoder/YouTubeExtractor/README.md

 # YouTubeExtractor

-Extracts Youtube urls for streaming and downloading purpose.
+A Youtube urls extractor for java & android for streaming and downloading purpose.

+# Usage

+Copy the classes or compile  project.

+_.jar will be available  soon_

+# Example